McDonald's Mobile App Redesign

 I learned that even though changes in user interface may be more limited than changes in user experience, the discipline allows for more versatility than I thought.
 While it does not allow for changes such as adding more features, it still lets designers dramatically change how information is displayed and connected.
 While the structure retains the same components, how they appear and how they are accessed can can have a large impact on a product's usability, desirability, and consistency.

-A diagram that shows changes to how pages are connected; red lines idicate changes from the original
+A diagram that shows changes to how pages are connected; red lines indicate changes from the original that make the navigation more flexible.
+Many people might want to see their recents or change their location as soon as they open the app.